 Alcohol is a depressant which slows down the messages travelling between your brain and your body.
 This affects everything from how you think and feel to how you behave.

-Alcoholism or alcohol addiction is when a person becomes reliant on alcohol and continues to use it, despite the negative and damaging behaviours associated with it.
-This dangerous drinking pattern can cause serious problems in the persons physical and mental health, relationships, finances, and social behaviours.
+Alcoholism or alcohol addiction is when a person becomes reliant on alcohol and continues to use it, despite the harmful behaviours associated with it.
+It can have serious implications for physical and mental health, relationships, finances, and social behaviours.

 Many physical changes can occur from alcohol addiction:

-Without Thiamine, the brain cannot process glucose, robbing the brain of energy and functioning abilities.
-This can lead to a serious neurological disorder know as ‘wet brain syndrome’, better known in the medical community as Wernicke-Korsakoff Syndrome(Betty Ford Clinic).
+Without thiamine, the brain cannot process glucose, robbing the brain of energy and functioning abilities.
+This can lead to a serious neurological disorder known as ‘wet brain syndrome’, better known in the medical community as Wernicke-Korsakoff Syndrome.

-You may not realise that your drinking is causing financial problems, until the problems are severe.
+You may not realise that your drinking is causing financial problems until they become severe.
 The total direct costs associated with alcohol use in Australia in 2010 amounted to $13.4 billion.
-This includes the decreased productivity and absenteeism at work, road traffic accidents, healthcare costs and crime (aihw.gov.au).
+This includes decreased productivity and absenteeism at work, road traffic accidents, healthcare costs and crime (aihw.gov.au).

 The direct personal financial problems drinking can cause are:

-Alcohol can reduce your inhibitions leading you to behave in ways you usually would not.
+Alcohol can reduce your inhibitions leading you to behave in ways you may not usually.
 You may wake up the next day full of regret for what you did the night before.
-Alcohol can have side effects that affect someone other than the drinker, such as drink driving accidents and physical aggression.
+Alcohol can impact more than the drinker.
+For example, drink driving accidents and physical aggression.

 The Stages of Alcohol Addiction and Rehabilitation: Recognising the Signs

-Alcohol addiction is a progression and there is a vicious cycle associated with obsessive drinking, with much to lose along the way if people do not seek help.
-Life can get worse if the cycle of dependence is not broken, however it can also get much better through recovery.
+Alcohol addiction is a progression, and there is a vicious cycle associated with obsessive drinking, with much to lose along the way if people do not seek help.
+Life can worsen if the cycle of dependence is not broken; however, it can improve during recovery.